Jason Connery: Directing

 In 2008 he made his directorial début with the film Pandemic and in 2009 directed The Devil's Tomb.
 Connery directed the 2011 "After Dark Originals" film 51, and The Philly Kid (2012) for the "After Dark Action" series.

 In 2016, Connery directed Tommy's Honour, a film celebrating the lives of golf pioneers Old Tom Morris and Young Tom Morris.
 The film opened the 2016 Edinburgh International Film Festival on 15 June 2016, and won Best Feature Film at the 2016 British Academy Scotland Awards.

 Personal life

 Connery met American actress Mia Sara during the making of Bullet to Beijing in Russia.
-They married in 1996, and their son, Dashiell Quinn Connery, was born in June 1997.
+They married and had a son, Dashiell Quinn Connery (b.
+1997) who is also an actor.
 The couple divorced in 2002.

-In April 2021, he married Fiona Ufton, his girlfriend of five years.
+In April 2021, he married Fiona Ufton, his partner of five years.